ronniergz/e-quip/readme.md

 # Electronics Store

-This is a MEAN stack application for an electronics store
+This is a MEAN stack application for an electronics store.

+Customized Bootstrap is used for the front end.